How to choose plants for the garden

 These aren’t the only plants you can have in your garden, but they are some of the easiest to get started with.

 Plants to avoid – if you’re new to gardening!

 Not all plants are worth having in your garden – no matter how pretty they look.
 So we have compiled a list of plants it’s best to avoid if you are new to gardening, don’t have time to be a dedicated gardener or you don’t have a very big garden.
 All of these aren’t worth having, as these cause a lot of unnecessary work or are just unpleasant to have around!

 I would also add Roses to any list of don’t buy these if you want an easier garden.
 I know they are lovely and iconic British garden staples.
 However most of the time, Roses look less than iconic, suffering with black spot and aphids.
 These are high maintenance plant divas.
-They will look great only IF you pamper them and spray them and mollycoddle them.
-Have a Paeony instead!
+They will look great only IF you pamper, spray and mollycoddle them.
+Have a Peony instead!